-GLADSTONE REGIONAL COUNCIL POLICY NO. P-1.00.01 - COMPLAINTS MANAGEMENT POLICY AND PROCESS PAGE 4 of 4 or if the complaint is determined as being frivolous or vexatious, the decision to take no further action and the reasons for the decisions will be recorded with the complaint.
+GLADSTONE REGIONAL COUNCIL POLICY NO. P-1.00.01 - COMPLAINTS MANAGEMENT POLICY AND PROCESS PAGE 4 of 4

 Council will co-operate fully with any investigating authority charged with dealing with a complaint, e.g. the Queensland Ombudsman or Crime and Misconduct Commission.